-We are excited to have our students and staff back for the start of another great school year, and I am honored for the privilege of being able to serve our students, staff - and you - as interim superintendent!
-While last year was defined by the many challenges presented by the pandemic, our students, their parents, and our school staff as well, are looking forward to a renewed sense of normalcy and routine.
+We are excited to have our students and staff back for the start of another great school year, and I am grateful for the privilege of being able to serve our students, staff, and families as superintendent of this extraordinary school district.
+We are looking forward to a great school year ahead!